ReScience-X/policies/WRITE.md

 In other words, a reproduction is an account of the faithful application of the original work; if at all possible, that means the same setup, the same scripts, the same software, the same stimuli and apparatus, the same kind of participants or subjects, the same chemical compounds, the same kind of equipment and facilities, the same analyses, etc. This may be more easily done in some disciplines than others.
 This would include, for instance, the measurement of chemical reactions, with raw material that will be of the exact same composition as in the original experiment.

-Submissions should include
+The Research Article should include, and will be assessed on the following items.
+Any discrepancy with the original paper should be stated explicitly:
 * a brief summary of the original paper, and contextual information;
-* a description of the aim of reproduction, clearly specifying what aspect of the method is being reproduced and to what end;
+* a description of the aim of the reproduction, clearly specifying what aspect of the method is being reproduced and to what end;
-* a detailed description of the method: if at all possible, authors must share the raw material used, scripts, blueprints, etc;
+* a detailed description of the method under scrutiny: authors must share the material used, scripts, blueprints, calibration scheme and data, etc, in the accompanying OSF project;
-* a statement of the expected outcome as per original paper;
+* a statement of the expected outcome as per original paper, and the authors's hypotheses;
+* annotated experimental factors, coding and randomization schemes;
+* details of how samples were constituted (e.g. a priori method to determine sample sizes, and if no power analysis was performed then a description of stopping criteria, recruitment procedures, incentives, etc);
+* details of the experimental designs, including explicit references to files hosted in the supplementary materials;
+* inclusion and exclusion criteria;
+* whether experimenters were blind to group assignment, and outcome assessment;
 * a detailed account of the analyses performed, and any discrepancy from the original paper;
 * a review and discussion of the results;
 * a conclusion.